section-engineering-education/engineering-education/content/articles/generating-random-datasets-with-trumania/index.md

 #### Ways in which interrelated data can be generated
 - By developing a trumania circus, the word in which the scenario will execute.
-- Through addition of relationship to Agents and assign them their favorite quotes.
-It will be used to make the content of the messages.
+- Through addition of relationship to agents and assign them their favorite quotes - It will be used to make the content of the messages.
 - By creating time parameters of the story results in a more realistic distribution of the messages throughout the given time.
 - Through addition of other relationships to define a social network.